 As part of the continued preclinical work on Aniten compounds, the Company has studied NTD degraders and presented data for its first generation of AR ANITAC NTD degraders at the AACR annual meeting on April 10, 2022 in a poster titled "Androgen receptor (AR) N-Terminal Domain degraders can degrade AR full length and AR splice variants in CRPC preclinical models".
 The preclinical data demonstrate the potential of ESSA's ANITAC degraders as a new approach to AR pathway inhibition.
-The intrinsically disordered nature of the NTD region of the AR has meant it has generally been considered undruggable.
-The preclinical studies have shown that through their unique ability to bind to the NTD of AR, ANITACs have the ability to inhibit NTD-mediated AR transcription while also degrading AR protein including resistant forms of AR which are commonly associated with castration-resistant prostate cancer.
 The Company continues to design and test ANITAC degraders with a focus on improving selectivity.